psych0der/resin-photon/README.md

 [Redux DevTools chrome extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) installed it will automatically be used on the client-side instead.

 DevTools are not enabled during production.

+#### Fetch
+I have used new [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API for network calls in this project instead of AJAX.
+Since Fetch is relatively newer API, it is not supported on older browsers.
+To overcome this limitation I have used a [polyfill](https://github.com/developit/unfetch) for Fetch.
+This just wraps older XMLHttp method in Promise and exposes interface similar to native Fetch.
+Please note that this does not simplify or modify the interface that of native Fetch.
+It just adds support for older browsers.